wp-plugins/k1-facebook-meta/readme.txt

 This plugin generate the basic Facebook metas and do not have any configuration to do it.
 Those are valid for Google Plus too (I think!).

-For the `og:image` this plugin will take automatically the featured image or the first image attachment avaliable to crop it to 116x116.
+For the `og:image` this plugin will take automatically the featured image or the first image attachment avaliable to crop it to 600 x 315.
 The others tag are described bellow:

 `<meta property="og:title" content="{POST TITLE @ BLOG TITLE}"/>
 <meta property="og:type" content="article"/>